Nexuher/Chati-Py/README.md

 **[Experimental Version / BUGGY]**

-Kindly note that the current version of Chati_Py may contain a few bugs as it's constantly under development.
+Kindly note that the current version of Chati_Py may contain a few bugs as it's under occasional development as a side project.